-The Chair of the meeting (usually the President or Chair of the Association) will call the meeting to order.
+The Chair of the meeting (usually the elected President or Chair of the Association) will call the meeting to order.
 From that point on, all decisions that are made and actions taken are official acts of the Board.
 Everything said is potentially on the record.

 The Chair will ask everyone to look at the agenda and, if they have any additions or changes to suggest, to do so.
 The agenda may be amended as a result of this.
-Once the agenda has been agreed (often, there is no vote to "adopt" the agenda), the meeting starts in earnest.
+Once the agenda has been agreed (sometimes, there is no formal vote to "adopt" the agenda; in these instances, the agenda may be said to be adopted by consensus), the meeting starts in earnest.